|Course coordinator(s)||dr. ir. S Isken|

 Language of instruction:

-After successful completion of this micromaster graduates are able to:
+After successful completion of the 18 credits version of the micromaster graduates are able to:

 - understand the challenges of switching from a fossil fuel based economy to a biobased economy;

 - understand how to identify suitable raw materials and create valuable new products;